 The braille reading and writing course will emphasize the conventions and mechanics of braille.
-This course will also
+This course will also support the change in Braille Standards Unified English Braille (UEB).

-1214012 MAKING CONNECTIONS I .5 9-12 See Sequence of Courses
+1214012 MAKING CONNECTIONS I .5 9-12

 The Making Connections course sequence serves students who have an autism spectrum disorder or a related disorder such as social (pragmatic) communication disorder which causes them to have difficulty with social skills.
 The courses also assist the students with developing and generalizing appropriate and beneficial social skills and in turn increases that student's postsecondary outcome.
 Making Connections I assists the students in developing an understanding of autism and other related disorders.
 The course also assists the students in developing and generalizing appropriate and beneficial social skills and in turn increases that student's postsecondary outcome.